 A typical debt financing structure involves extending senior loans to a newly formed company that acts as the acquiring vehicle.
 In larger deals, mezzanine financing in the form of mezzanine loans or redeemable shares is often used.
 At syndication, most of the investors participating in the senior loan also participate in the mezzanine loan.
 A secondary market for subordinated bond/high-yield debt is not active in Korea.

-Mezzanine loans are usually term loan facilities for paying a portion of the acquisition cost.
-As discussed above, since the investors participating in the senior loans and mezzanine loans are usually the same or are a similar group of financial institutions, often the length of the mezzanine loan may be the same as the senior loan, and the same security package given to the senior lenders is also provided in favour of the mezzanine lenders.
+Mezzanine loans are usually term-loan facilities for paying a portion of the acquisition cost.
+As previously discussed, since the investors participating in the senior loans and mezzanine loans are usually the same or are a similar group of financial institutions, often the length of the mezzanine loan may be the same as the senior loan, and the same security package given to the senior lenders is also provided in favour of the mezzanine lenders.

 Further, the documentation for mezzanine loans is often similar to those for senior loans (although certain financial covenants or events of default are more lenient than for senior loans).
 Also, the upfront fee, interest rates and prepayment charges are usually higher for the mezzanine loans than for those for senior loans.

 Bridge loans are often used for the acquisition of shares in a listed target.
-For a public tender offer, the offeror must deposit an amount sufficient to pay the entire purchase price with a bank, at the time the tender offer is submitted.
+For a public tender offer, the offeror must deposit with a bank an amount sufficient to pay the entire purchase price, at the time the tender offer is submitted.
 To facilitate this, bridge loans (secured by a pledge over the account on which the loan is funded) are used to finance the transaction.
 If the tender offer is successful, the bridge loan is paid from the proceeds of the main debt financing and equity investments.
-Conversely, if the tender offer is unsuccessful, the bridge loan is repaid simply from the proceeds deposited in the pledged account.
+Conversely, if the tender offer is unsuccessful, the bridge loan is simply repaid from the proceeds deposited in the pledged account.
 A bridge loan is usually provided by one lender because (i) confidentiality is a crucial factor in these types of transactions and (ii) the offeror generally prefers to deal only with one lender.